Bloodhound Breed Guide

 Bloodhound Temperament & Personality

-Bloodhound characteristics include strong, affectionate, and stubborn.
+Bloodhound breed standards and characteristics include strong, affectionate, and stubborn.
 For the most part, the Bloodhound is a great family companion.
 They exhibit many favorable qualities for pet owners, showcasing a docile and lovable personality.
 Even though they require a lot of physical activity to keep them happy, they still know how to be lazy when lounging around with the family.

 Make sure to have high and secure fencing in your backyard.
 A Bloodhound will follow a scent at any cost and can make a quick escape if left unattended.
 Most of the time, this breed can get along with other dogs just fine.